hiphops-io/hiphops-io.github.io/docs/integrations/github.md

       tag_name: "7eafcf0107" # String - the name of the tag (e.g. v1.0.0).
 If it already exists, the release will use this.
 If it doesn’t exist, the tag will be created
       release_name: "a test release" # String - the name of the release
       release_body: "This release contains a fixes" # Optional string - the body text of the release
-      draft: false # Optional boolean - whether or not to create the release as a draft - defaults to false
+      draft: false # Optional boolean - Whether or not to create the release as a draft.
+Default: false
-      prerelease: false # Optional boolean - whether or not to create the release as a prerelease - defaults to false
+      prerelease: false # Optional boolean - Whether or not to create the release as a prerelease.
+Default: false
-      make_latest: true # Optional boolean - whether or not to mark the release as the latest for the repo - defaults to true.
+      make_latest: true # Optional boolean - Whether or not to mark the release as the latest for the repo.
+Default: true
       target: "fd16ba92cbe98ce1747e512ab234d67ce3cc4a07" # Optional string - the target to create the tag for, either a commit SHA or branch ref - required if the tag specified by tag_name does not exist.
 ```